andrewcooke/pytyp/pytyp.rst

 iteration over values and types.
 The latter allows piecewise verification of values that cannot be registered.

-The approach tries to be "pythonic": it adds type–related metadata to prgrams that can be used at run–time; this is optional, and builds on existing concepts.
+The approach tries to be "pythonic": it adds type–related metadata to programs that can be used at run–time; this is optional, and builds on existing concepts.
 As with ABCs, correct use is not enforced by a static type system;
 no attempt is made to resolve conflicting specifications.